SciBorgs/SciGuides/projects/BasicArmBot.md

 ### Unit Testing & Systems Checks

 On the SciBorgs, we like to emphasize [unit tests](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/unit-testing.html) and systems checks to make sure all code works and performs as intended.

-As a reminder:

-- Off the robot, we utilize unit tests as a quick way to see if untested code has potentially unsafe effects on robot performance using our underlying simulation.
-- During competition, systems checks are a way for us to quickly determine if our physical robot is operating as intended.

 To these ends, we've created libraries to simplify the process.

 In the initial differential drive project, unit tests and systems check commands were made separately.
 However, our testing libraries allow for a single `Test` routine to be used both as a unit test or systems check.